Get Skills for a New Career in One Semester

 You wear Westmoreland scrubs during all classes (lectures and labs) and practicum hours.

-All Health Professions students wear color specific (according to program of study), embroidered scrubs obtained through the Bookstore.
+All Health Professions students wear color specific (according to program of study), embroidered scrubs obtained through the College Store.
 The Phlebomy/Specimen Processing scrub color is burgundy.

 This is a single semester program and daily attendance is mandatory.
 Attendance, appearance, attitude, and class participation are part of the grading scale.